python-poetry/poetry/docs/basic-usage.md

 To deactivate the virtual environment and exit this new shell type `exit`.
 To deactivate the virtual environment without leaving the shell use `deactivate`.

-!!!note
+{{% note %}}
 **Why a new shell?**

 Child processes inherit their environment from their parents, but do not share them.
 As such, any modifications made by a child process, is not persisted after the child process exits.
 A Python application (Poetry), being a child process, cannot modify the environment of the shell that it has been called from such that an activated virtual environment remains active after the Poetry command has completed execution.

 Therefore, Poetry has to create a sub-shell with the virtual envrionment activated in order for the subsequent commands to run from within the virtual environment.
+{{% /note %}}

 Alternatively, to avoid creating a new shell, you can manually activate the virtual environment by running `source {path_to_venv}/bin/activate` (`source {path_to_venv}\Scripts\activate.bat` on Windows).